TOPIC

 The onset of the Covid-19 pandemic forced businesses to make an abrupt transition to remote work.
-Now that vaccines are widely available, those same businesses are looking to transition their employees back into the office.
-But for most employers, that return to work after Covid-19 is turning out to be an even slower and more complicated process.
-And it won’t get any easier as lawmakers, regulators, employers, and workers go to battle over vaccine requirements.
+Now that vaccines are widely available, those same businesses have transitioned their employees back into the office.
+But for most employers, returning to work after Covid-19 has been a complicated process, with regulators, employers, and workers going to battle over vaccine requirements.

 Should employers mandate the Covid-19 vaccine for employees returning to work?